SpicyGarlicAlbacoreRoll/characterActionControllerDemo/README.md

 CHANGELOG:\

+VERSION 0.4.1\

+Fixed keyboard WASD movement, changed colors to be more in theme with Halloween \

 VERSION 0.4\

 Added coyote jump when jumping immediately within 3 seconds after walking off ledge.
 Have giant untouchable block for state machine testing purposes \